Top 10 RomComs To Destress While The Outside World Is A Mess

 3. When Harry Met Sally (1989)

 Is there anything better than a romcom about two people who think they hate each other but are actually perfect for each other?
-Okay, what about a romcom about two dear, long-time friends who realize they were actually perfect for each other the whole time?
-Why not both?
-When Harry Met Sally, of the famous “I’ll have what she’s having,” line is exactly that.
+Or what about a romcom about two dear, long-time friends who realize they were actually perfect for each other the whole time?
+Well, why not both?
+When Harry Met Sally, source of the famous “I’ll have what she’s having,” is exactly that.
 This movie is a hilarious study on modern romance, friendships, and more!
-Romcom veteran Nora Ephron wrote the screenplay and it stars Meg Ryan!
-This is legit, y’all.
-You can’t deny it!
+Plus it features the work of two romcom veterans: Nora Ephron and Meg Ryan.

 4. Clueless (1995)

-Jane Austen, we meet again!
-Yup, that’s right, the 90s classic Clueless is actually based on another Jane Austen novel, but this time it’s Emma.
-The matchmaker match-made in heaven romance about a girl who just cannot stop butting into other people’s lives for the worse.
-This movie works as a romcom doing double time: exploring both romantic and platonic love while Cher gracefully blunders her way from high school hottie to do-gooder of the year.
+This classic matchmaker gone wrong romcom—based on Jane Austen's Emma—is about a girl who just cannot stop butting into other people’s lives.
+Clueless works as a romcom doing double time: exploring both romantic and platonic heartbreak while Cher gracefully blunders her way from high school hottie to do-gooder of the year.
 So, whether you’re stuck at home with your partner or your roommate, this works on every level!
-Also, the outfits… love!

 5. 10 Things I Hate About You (1999)

-Another 90s classic.
-Can anyone else wear black underwear without thinking about this movie?
+Can anyone else wear black underwear without not thinking about this movie?
 No?
 Just me… Okay, cool, moving on.
-Heath Ledger is at peak-heartthrob while wooing 90s Queen Julia Stiles — first for money and then for true love.
+Heath Ledger is at peak-heartthrob while wooing 90s queen Julia Stiles—first for money and then for true love.
 Also, back to the literary side of things, did I mention this is based on Shakespeare?
-Yes, the bard himself wrote romcoms!
 So if you ever need to bluff your way through a summary of The Taming Of The Shrew, then this is your official Sparknotes!
 (Don’t quote me on that.)

 6. Bridget Jones’s Diary (2001)